EOSIO/eosio.cdt/docs/05_best-practices/04_data-design-and-migration.md

 #### 2.3.1.
 Migration without downtime, but slower

-1. Create the new version of your multi index table alongside the old one;
+1. Create the new version of your multi-index table alongside the old one;
 2. Transfer data from the old table to the new one.
 You may do so as part of your normal access pattern, first checking the new table to see if the entry you seek is present and if not, check the original table, and if it's present, migrate it while adding the data for the new field, then remove it from the original table to save RAM costs.
-3. You must retain both versions of your multi index table until you have completed this migration, at which point you may update your contract to remove the original version of your multi index table.
+3. You must retain both versions of your multi-index table until you have completed this migration, at which point you may update your contract to remove the original version of your multi-index table.

 #### 2.3.2.
 Migration with downtime, but faster